-The following practices are recommended to assure continued safety and reliability of the LP gas system.
-These are, of course, representative; not necessarily exhaustive.
-In all cases, use common sense in the use of the LP system.
+The following practices are recommended to ensure continued safety and reliability of the LP gas system.
+These are representative, and not exhaustive.
+In all cases, use common sense in the use of the LP system:

-- Visually inspect the LP fill valve before any refueling operation to look for foreign materials or debris; remove, as necessary, to assure a leak-tight connection. - Prior to any refueling operation of the LP gas system, shut off all the pilot lights. - NEVER, under any circumstances, check for LP gas leaks with any type of open flame; doing so would probably cause an explosion and subsequent fire. - Periodically inspect visually the entire LP gas distribution system; do so at least annually and before any major trips.
+- Visually inspect the LP fill valve before any refueling operation for foreign materials or debris; remove, as necessary, to ensure a leak-tight connection. - Before any refueling operation of the LP gas system, shut off all the pilot lights. - NEVER, under any circumstances, check for LP gas leaks with any type of open flame; doing so would probably cause an explosion and subsequent fire. - Annually and before any major trips, visually inspect the entire LP gas distribution system.